Italian fascism

-Italian fascism promoted a corporatist economic system, whereby employer and employee syndicates are linked together in associations to collectively represent the nation's economic producers and work alongside the state to set national economic policy.
+Italian fascism promoted a corporatist economic system, whereby employer and employee syndicates were linked together in associations to collectively represent the nation's economic producers and work alongside the state to set national economic policy.
 This economic system intended to resolve class conflict through collaboration between the classes.
 Italian fascism opposed liberalism, especially classical liberalism, which fascist leaders denounced as "the debacle of individualism".
 Fascism was opposed to socialism because of the latter's frequent opposition to nationalism, but it was also opposed to the reactionary conservatism developed by Joseph de Maistre.
-It believed the success of Italian nationalism required respect for tradition and a clear sense of a shared past among the Italian people, alongside a commitment to a modernised Italy.
+It believed the success of Italian nationalism required respect for tradition and a clear sense of a shared past among the Italian people, alongside a commitment to a modernized Italy.

-Originally, many Italian fascists were opposed to Nazism, as fascism in Italy did not espouse Nordicism nor, initially, the antisemitism inherent in Nazi ideology; however, many fascists, in particular Mussolini himself, held racist ideas (specifically anti-Slavism) that were enshrined into law as official policy over the course of fascist rule.
-As Fascist Italy and Nazi Germany grew politically closer in the latter half of the 1930s, Italian laws and policies became explicitly antisemitic due to pressure from Nazi Germany (although antisemitic laws were rarely enforced in Italy), including the passage of the Italian racial laws.
-When the fascists were in power, they also persecuted some linguistic minorities in Italy.
-In addition, the Greeks in Dodecanese and Northern Epirus, which were then under Italian occupation and influence, were persecuted.
+Originally, many Italian fascists were opposed to Nazism, as the fascist movement in Italy did not espouse Nordicism nor, initially, the antisemitism inherent in Nazi ideology; however, many fascists, in particular Mussolini himself, held openly racialist and racist ideas (specifically against black Africans, Italian Jews, Roma, Sinti, and Slavic peoples) that were enshrined into law as official policy over the course of fascist rule.
+As Fascist Italy and Nazi Germany grew politically closer in the latter half of the 1930s, Italian laws and policies became explicitly antisemitic due to pressure from Nazi Germany (although antisemitic laws were rarely enforced in Italy), including the promulgation of the Manifesto of Race and Italian racial laws in the Kingdom of Italy and all colonies of the Italian Empire.
+In addition, the Greek population of the Dodecanese and Northern Epirus, which were then under Italian occupation, were persecuted by the Italian fascists as well.
+When the Italian fascists were in power, they also persecuted some linguistic minorities and Protestant denominations in Italy.